4-H Junior Camp

 Teen Counselors

-Teen Camp Counselors are required to be between the ages of 14-18.
+Teen Camp Counselors are required to be between the ages of 14-19.
+They normally should expect to pay half of the cost of the campers to attend camp.
 Scholarships are available on an as needed basis.
-A completed scholarship application must be received prior to January 1, 2024 to receive consideration, and will remain confidential.
+A completed scholarship application must be received prior to the defined selection deadline to receive consideration, and will remain confidential.
 Call the Extension office at 757-564-2170 to request an application.

 Counselor-In-Training (CIT)